TERMS OF REFERENCE FOR BOARD AUDIT COMMITTEE

 (iii) their audit report and the Management’s response including problems and reservations arising from their interim or final audits and any other matter the auditors may wish to discuss without the presence of the Management, where necessary;

-(iv) the assistance given by the employees to the external auditors; and
+(iv) the assistance given by the employees to the external auditors; and (v) the coordination where more than one audit firm is involved.

-(iii) to obtain written assurance from the external auditors confirming that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the terms of all relevant professional and regulatory requirements;
+(iii) to obtain written assurance from the external auditors confirming that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the terms of all relevant professional and regulatory requirements; and

-(d) Group Internal Audit (“GIA”)
+(e) Overseeing the Group Internal Audit (“GIA”) which involves:

-(iii) review GIA’s Plan;
+(iii) reviewing GIA’s Annual Audit Plan;

-(viii) review the assistance and co-operation given by the employees of the Group to the internal auditors.
+(vii) reviewing the assistance and co-operation given by the employees of the Group to the internal auditors.
 The GIA function should be independent of the activities they audit and should be performed with impartiality, proficiency and due professional care.
 The SEB Board or the BAC should determine the merit of the internal audit function; and

-(ix) take cognizance of resignations of GIA members and provide the resigning staff member an opportunity to submit his reasons for resigning.
+(viii) taking cognizance of resignations of GIA members and provide the resigning staff member an opportunity to submit his reasons for resigning.

-(e) Reviewing Conflict of Interest Situations and Related Party Transactions (“RPTs”)
+(f) Reviewing Conflict of Interest Situations and Related Party Transactions (“RPTs”)

 (i) ensure that Management establishes adequate processes and procedures to monitor, track and identify RPTs.
 Such a framework should be able to provide sufficient assurance that RPTs and conflict of interest situations, including recurrent related party transactions, are identified, evaluated, presented for review and approval and reported, where required.